-African Americans (above) appear in these films generally as a symbol of the moral decay that afflicts the country, and propagandists played heavily on notions of black people as savages driven by “primitive” rhythms.
-In this film, what appears to be some sort of comical or sensationalist ecstatic “voodoo” dance involving chickens stands in for the culture of Harlem, “the birthplace of swing.”
+African Americans (above) appear in these films generally as a symbol of the moral decay that afflicts the country, and propagandists played heavily on notions of Black people as savages driven by “primitive” rhythms.
+In this film (3:50-7:35 in the video below), what appears to be some sort of comical or sensationalist ecstatic “voodoo” dance involving chickens stands in for the culture of Harlem, “the birthplace of swing.”
 This “primitive Negro hoopla” has been unconditionally taken up (right) by the white “bearers of America’s culture,” and they have become as susceptible to manipulation as are the gullible African Americans that Democratic politicians manipulate to keep Roosevelt’s political machine running.
 Leaders like Roosevelt are starving American culture just as surely as their economic policies are starving the people.

 In seeking to delegitimize swing through such grotesque caricatures, German propagandists were trying to find a solution to a real dilemma, namely the widespread popularity of American-derived musical forms that they decried as “degenerate” on racial grounds.